FIRST ALERT FORECAST - Slightly cooler and more active pattern

 MONDAY: 30% chance for storms.
 Partly cloudy with a high near 104°.

-SUNDAY: 20% chance for storms.
-Partly cloudy with a high near 107°.
+WEDNESDAY: 20% chance for storms.
+Mostly sunny with a high near 107°.

 Copyright 2023 13 News.
 All rights reserved.